7 dead in vehicle crash on I-5 in Oregon

-ALBANY, Ore.
-(AP) — Seven people were killed and others hurt in a crash involving multiple vehicles Thursday on Interstate 5 near Albany, Oregon, police said.
+ALBANY, Ore. — Seven people were killed and others were hurt in a crash involving multiple vehicles Thursday on Interstate 5 near Albany, Oregon, police said.

-Oregon State Police said in a statement that officers responded at about 2:05 p.m. to the crash involving two semi trucks and a passenger vehicle in the northbound lanes about 7 miles (11 kilometers) north of Albany near the Santiam rest area.
+Oregon State Police said in a statement that officers responded at about 2:05 p.m. to the crash involving two semitrucks and a passenger vehicle in the northbound lanes about 7 miles north of Albany near the Santiam rest area.
 Seven adults died and multiple people were injured, police said.

 Police did not specifically say how many others were hurt.